Last week I attended Health Professionals Day at the Royal Agricultural Winter Fair in Toronto.

 If you are able to buy direct from farms via CSA programs or farmer’s markets, it’s well worth asking your farmer about the principles and practices they employ in growing and producing the food they sell.
 In this case, your food is more likely to be both organic AND local.

-- “Employ production systems that reduce or eliminate synthetic pesticides and fertilizers; avoid the use of hormones, antibiotics, and genetic engineering; and conserve soil and water.
+- Avoid the use of hormones, antibiotics, and genetic engineering; and conserve soil and water.

 - Provide safe and fair working conditions for on-farm labour.